Today I'm going to review the LedgerDocs workflow and how it integrates with QBO.

 You know all those source documents (your business paperwork and receipts, bills, etc.) you receive electronically?
 Did you know you need to keep them?
 LedgerDocs helps you take the pain away by letting you automate a large portion of the data collection ... so you can get on doing the stuff you love.

-I've been attending webinars and trying out various document management and QuickBooks Online (QBO) data integration / accounting apps these past twelve months.
+I've been attending webinars and trying out various document management and QuickBooks Online (QBO) data integration / accounting apps these past twelve months (2016).
 After all, paperless productivity and automated data entry are all the rage.
 Technological possibilities that were only available / affordable to large companies are now an option for small businesses.

 QuickBooks Online is terrific for service-based businesses.
 One of QBO's features is it integrates with apps.
 But how do you weed through all the accounting apps out there to ensure they actually increase your productivity and don't eat away your bottom line?